relayprotocol/relay-gasless-examples/4337-gasless/README.md

 - **SimpleAccountFactory:** `0x91E60e0613810449d098b0b5Ec8b51A0FE8c8985`
 - **Gas trick:** `maxFeePerGas = 0`, `maxPriorityFeePerGas = 0` — Relay covers gas instead of the user or a paymaster
 - **UserOp format:** v0.7 packed — gas values are packed into `bytes32` fields (`accountGasLimits`, `gasFees`)
+- **`originGasOverhead`:** Pass `300000` in the `/quote/v2` request for smart accounts — tells Relay how much additional gas the UserOperation adds over a normal EOA transaction, used during simulation to accurately price the fee.